frederikstrabo/cost-effective-fuel-treatments/code/PIPELINE.md

 **2. Analysis-only replication (all platforms)**
 Users who wish to reproduce the main estimation results, tables, and figures without rerunning the full preprocessing pipeline may begin at Step 6 using the cleaned, analysis-ready datasets provided in `data/intermediate/`.
 This path allows replication of all main results and figures reported in the paper.

-The analysis-only replication path is recommended for users who do not have access to restricted datasets (e.g., LAT drops) or external software (e.g., FlamMap).
+The analysis-only replication path is recommended for users who do not have access to external software (e.g., FlamMap).

 # Overview of the Pipeline